sisoe24/Nuke-Tools/README.md

 - Nuke Python Stubs for an auto-complete feature.
 - Syntax color for `.nk` and `.gizmo` files.
 - Commands for executing Nuke instances via the terminal with default or optional arguments.
-  - Inject paths to `NUKE_PATH` only for current Nuke session.
+  - Add environment variables to the running Nuke.

 ## 1.2.
 Requirements